Granite State Walker

 ← Early fall, Weeks State Park

-I'm a New Hampshire hiker and freelance writer who's happy to leave the White Mountains to the peakbaggers.
-Let me tell you about southern New Hampshire's oft-overlooked gems including urban parks and rail trails.
-I love my Granite State.
+I'm a hiker and writer based in New Hampshire.
+I leave the White Mountains to the peak baggers.
+Join me on some of the Granite State's lesser-known gems including urban parks and rail trails.

-(c) Granite State Walker and Ellen Kolb, 2020.
-Excerpts from this blog may be used with link and attribution to Granite State Walker and Ellen Kolb, with specific direction to the original content via hyperlink.
+(c) Granite State Walker and Ellen Kolb, 2026.
+Excerpts from this blog may be used with link and attribution to Granite State Walker and Ellen Kolb, with specific direction to the original content.

 Website Powered by WordPress.com.